Morta-Organization/Dropbox-File-Finder-UI-popup-chrome-extension/README.md

 ## Latest updates

 #### v2.2.6
-- When retuning to the dash after completing a review, the review text fields are also cleared now.
+- When returning  to the dash after completing a review, the review text fields are also cleared now.

 #### v2.2.5
 - Fixed issue where UI wasn't loading on dfe review page.